Essay series in collaboration with e-flux Architecture

 OAT and the online arts journal e-flux Architecture is presenting a series of essays within the context of the OAT 2019 theme, the architecture of degrowth.

 “Overgrowth” is featuring contributions by Ingerid Helsing Almaas, Peter Buchanan, Ana Maria Durán Calisto, Aileen Aseron Espíritu, Catharina Gabrielsson, Indy Johar, Ateya Khorakiwala, Penny Koutrolikou, Helena Mattsson, Joar Nango, Edgar Pieterse, David Pinder, Anna Puigjaner, Matthias Schuler, Territorial Agency, Anja Thierfelder, Angelos Varvarousis, Daniel A. Barber, Amica Dall, Isabelle Doucet, Karl Otto Ellefsen & Tarald Lundevall, Hélène Frichot & Helen Runting, Sandi Hilal, Stefan Kaegi/Rimini Protokoll, Mill + Jones, n'UNDO, Joar Nango, Matthias Schuler & Anja Thierfelder, Tamar Shafrir, Kjetil Thorsen, and Steve Webb.
-The first batch of essays was discussed in a Nordic workshop in Oslo on 7 February 2019.
-Next seminar will happen on 28 September 2019.
+The essays was discussed in a series of three workshops in Oslo on 7 February 2019, 28 September 2019, and 6 February 2020.

 Find the e-flux essay series here.